dephy-io/dephy-id-solana/extensions/wallet/program/README.md

-DePHY ID Solana program
+DePHY ID wallet Solana program
 ====

-> Run all commands in the root of the repo

 > Note: Use `Solana 1.18.15` or later